Infinite Self-Shuffling Words: A characterization of self-shuffling Sturmian words

 {\bf Verification of Case 4}: Let $\ell'$ and $m'$ denote the positions of $\ell$ and $m$ after rotation by $\alpha$, Because $\rho(s)\ge\alpha$, we have either $m'<_{\lex}s$ or $m'=s$.
 We will show that this leads to cases 1.1 and 1.2 respectively.
 In view of the label exchange $s\leftrightarrow \ell$, the relative positions of the three points is as required.
 It remains to check in both cases that $\neg C(\ell',m',s)$ holds.
 Since $\rho(s)\ge\alpha$, it follows that $\rho(s)\neq 0$.
 If $\rho(m')=\rho(s)$, then we actually have $\rho(m')=\rho(s)=\alpha$.
 This implies $\rho(m)=0$.
 Because we had assumed $\neg P_1(s,m,\ell)$, we obtain $\rho(\ell)\neq 1-\alpha$, and hence $\rho(\ell')\neq 0$ as required. \end{proof}

-We know by Proposition~\ref{abborders} that the shuffling delay is necessarily longer than the longest Abelian border-free prefix of $x$.
-We will show that, in the case of self shuffling Sturmian words, we can actually start the shuffle right after the longest Abelian border-free prefix.
+We know by Proposition~\ref{abborders} that the shuffling delay is necessarily longer than the longest Abelian unbordered prefix of $x$.
+We will show that, in the case of self shuffling Sturmian words, we can actually start the shuffle right after the longest Abelian unbordered prefix.

-\begin{lemma} Given a Sturmian word $x$ of slope $\alpha<1/2$ and beginning in $0$ (resp. in $1$), and $u$ a non-empty prefix of $x$, the following are equivalent: \begin{itemize} \item[(a)] $u$ is the longest Abelian border free prefix of $x$; \item[(b)] $u$ is the longest border free prefix of $x$; \item[(c)] $|u|$ is the least positive integer $n$ such that $T^n(x)<_{\lex}x$ (resp. $T^n(x)>_{\lex}x$). \end{itemize} \end{lemma}
+\begin{lemma} Given a Sturmian word $x$ of slope $\alpha<1/2$ and beginning in $0$ (resp. in $1$), and $u$ a non-empty prefix of $x$, the following are equivalent: \begin{itemize} \item[(a)] $u$ is the longest Abelian border free prefix of $x$; \item[(b)] $u$ is the longest border free prefix of $x$; \item[(c)] $|u|$ is the smallest positive integer $n$ such that $T^n(x)<_{\lex}x$ (resp. $T^n(x)>_{\lex}x$). \end{itemize} \end{lemma}

-\begin{proof} Border-free factors of a Sturmian word are of the form $0B1$ or $1B0$ where $B$ is a palindrome.
-Consequently, a Sturmian factor is border-free if and only if it is Abelian border-free.
+\begin{proof} Unbordered factors of a Sturmian word are of the form $0B1$ or $1B0$ where $B$ is a palindrome (see, e.g., \cite{HN04}).
+Consequently, a Sturmian factor is unbordered if and only if it is Abelian unbordered.
 Hence $(a)\Leftrightarrow (b)$.